You’re about to discover your new favorite sandwich, and I won’t even pretend to be humble about it.

 How do I prevent soggy bread?

-Toast the roll before assembling and a moderate amount of sauce, enough to maintain bread integrity.
+Toast the roll before assembling, and only use enough sauce to maintain bread integrity.

 What’s the best way to handle leftovers?